Vedbar/DNA-seq_Genome_Assembly/README.md

     ```bash
     multiqc qc/
     ```
+- Transfer qc and multiqc results to your local machine and view HTML reports.

 ### Key Metrics to Examine
 - **Per-base sequence quality**: Should be high across all cycles.
 - **GC content**: Compare with the expected range for the organism.